 POLICY

-An appointing authority may reemploy a former state employee, including limited duration employees, within two years from the separation date, including layoff, if the employee left in good standing, voluntarily demoted, demoted in lieu of layoff, or reclassed downward in an agency in the same, equal or lower classification.
+An appointing authority may reemploy a former state employee, including limited duration employees, within two years from the separation date, if the employee left in good standing, voluntarily demoted, demoted in lieu of layoff, or reclassed downward in an agency in the same, equal or lower classification.

-An appointing authority may reemploy an exempt service employee in a position for which qualified if the employee has been employed full time for at least 12 months consecutively in such service.
+An appointing authority may reemploy an unclassified service employee in a position for which qualified if the employee has been employed full time for at least 12 months consecutively in such service.

-Reemployment of an exempt service employee shall occur only after any current classified represented employee has exhausted any right under an applicable collective bargaining agreement and after a current classified unrepresented or management service employee has exhausted layoff under applicable administrative rules or state HR policies.
+Reemployment of an unclassified service employee shall occur only after any current classified represented employee has exhausted any right under an applicable collective bargaining agreement and after a current classified unrepresented or management service employee has exhausted layoff under applicable administrative rules or state HR policies.

 In the event of a subsequent appointment to a classification with a lower salary range, reemployment eligibility continues for the original classification from which the employee separated.